Code-Institute-Submissions/S-Lowes-Code-Institute-MS2/README.md

 - The answer is then checked and appropriate changes to UI, hosts facial expression and hosts speech occur.

 1. The host will then determine whether the user is correct or incorrect.
 - If correct: The 'Next Question' button appears which serves the same purpose as the 'Start Quiz' button.
-Relevent changes to the UI, hosts facial expression and hosts speech occur.
+Relevant changes to the UI, hosts facial expression and hosts speech occur.
 - If incorrect: The popup appears and other cosmetic changes occur as expected.
 The popup correctly displayed the information and offers the user the option to play again.
 - Clicking the play again button reloads the page and starts the process again.